lmitechnologies/Gadget_Inspection_Template/pipeline/readme.md

 - The `tags` value should be a list of strings.
 These tags appear at the top of an event column on the inspections page and can be used to filter results.
 Ensure `factory_keys` includes `tags` so that this information is also sent to GoFactory.
 - The `should_archive` value is a boolean indicating whether to archive the current input.
 Archiving an image instructs the data manager to move the image from inline storage to offline storage, where it is retained for a longer period.

-For the **Custom** key-value pairs, some keys will be used as values for the **Required** keys, as described earlier.
+For the **Custom** key-value pairs, some keys will be used as values for the **Required** keys.
 The remaining pairs will be saved directly to the database.

 Here is an example:
-Pipeline predict result stored in Postgres database:
+The result dictionary is stored in a Postgres database:

 ```python